Need-Femboy/SoteWallRemover/README.md

-Plugin to remove the wall behind Sotetseg and walls surrounding the Nex arena, improving visibility for players.
+Plugin to remove the wall behind Sotetseg and walls surrounding the Nex arena and Gauntlet rooms, improving visibility for players.